mc2-project/federated-xgboost/README.md

 ## Quickstart
 This quickstart uses the tutorial located in `demo/basic`.
 In this tutorial, each party in the federation starts an RPC server on port 50051 to listen for the aggregator.
 The aggregator sends invitations to all parties to join the computation.
 Once all parties have accepted the invitation, training commences -- the training script `demo.py` is run.

-In Federated XGBoost, the training script must be at the same location at each party.
+The implementation currently requires that each party's training data be at the same location, i.e., have the same path, and that the aggregator also have training data.

 1. Modify `hosts.config` to contain the IP addresses of all parties in the federation.
 Each line in `hosts.config` is in the following format